FRANZ LISZT SITE: Liszt Biography and Information Resource

 concertos etc. were all divided into generally three to five different

-complimented each other, yet all were interrupted
+complimented each other.
+However, all were interrupted

 by a pause.
-Liszt was bold enough to abolish this restraint whereby
+Liszt was bold enough to abolish this restraint, whereby

 devising a single, sweeping movement that carried the listener from

-beginning to end, without the "dead"
+beginning to end—seamlessly without any "dead"

 small kernel, or musical phrase, which journeyed through various